amsen20/masters-thesis/docs/evaluation/discussion.md

   |           ++++     ++          ++          ++
 ```

-For comparison, the following is the same mistake's error message in Scala using imem:
+For comparison, the following is the error message for the same mistake made in Scala using imem:

 ```
 [error]    | ...